Allen Bathurst, Lord Apsley

 Allen Algernon Bathurst, Lord Apsley, DSO, MC, TD, DL (3 August 1895 – 17 December 1942) was a British Army officer and Conservative Party politician.

 Early life

 Apsley was the eldest son of Seymour Bathurst, 7th Earl Bathurst and his wife Lilias Margaret Frances née Borthwick, daughter of Algernon Borthwick, 1st Baron Glenesk.
 He was educated at Eton and Christ Church, Oxford, graduating BA hons.

 Military career

 During World War I, he served overseas with the Royal Gloucestershire Hussars.
 He was promoted to temporary lieutenant in April 1916, acting captain in June 1917, receiving a substantive promotion to lieutenant from the same date, and to substantive captain in 1918.
-He was awarded the Military Cross (MC) and Distinguished Service Order (DSO) for his actions in Egypt:
+He was awarded the Military Cross (MC) and appointed a Companion of the Distinguished Service Order (DSO) for his actions in Egypt: